serenity-is/docs/howto/how_to_register_permissions_in_serene.md

 > Category keys ends with colon.
 Don't use permission keys that ends with colon.

-Please don't use permission keys that clashes with category keys.
+Please don't use permission keys that matches category keys.
 If you use such keys, for example *MyModule:SubModule* it won't be shown under *MyModule / SubModule* category but next to it at same level.

 If you need a generic permission for such a category, use something like *MyModule:SubModule:General*.